bueltge/debug-objects/readme.txt

 = v1.0.3 (03/23/2011) =
 * changes for the plugin Debug Queries
-* small changes fpr WP Codex and notice of WP 3.1
+* small changes for WP Codex and notice of WP 3.1
 * Add bulgarian translation

 = v1.0.2 (03/06/2011)) =